abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 ### S3 Services

-S3 is secure, durable, and scalable object storage.
+`S3` (simple storage service) is the mostly commonly used AWS service.
 S3 can be thought of as similar to Dropbox or Google drive, but a more scalable storage system accessible to codes and applications.
-It is important to remember that data is stored in S3 as objects but not as files.
-Learn more about the difference [here](https://www.netapp.com/us/info/what-is-object-storage.aspx)

 AWS provides encryption to the data stored in S3 and considered secure.
 S3 is durable due to provision of data versioning by making multiple copies across different data centers.
 It automatically scales according to storage requirement, and the user pay for the storage they use.

 #### S3 data model

 S3 storage of objects revolves around the concept of buckets and keys.
 Data is stored as an object inside a S3 bucket.
 Each S3 object has data, a key, and metadata such as name of the object, size, and date.
 The object key (or key name) uniquely identifies the object in a bucket.
-It is helpful to think of bucket as similar to root directory and keys as similar to subfolder and files.
-But again, the S3 data model is a flat structure: there is no hierarchy of sub-buckets or subfolders.
+It is helpful to think of a bucket as similar to root directory and keys as similar to subfolder and files.
+But it is useful to remember that data is stored in S3 as objects (not files).
+Learn more about the difference [here](https://www.netapp.com/us/info/what-is-object-storage.aspx).
+So, the S3 data model is a flat structure: there is no hierarchy of sub-buckets or subfolders.
 However, the logical hierarchy can be infered using key name prefixes and delimiters as the S3 console does.

 If a file named /myfiles/my_file.txt is stored inside my_s3_bucket, then myfiles/my_file.txt is the key to that file.
 This is important to know since APIs will ask for the bucket and key separately when you want to retrieve your file from s3.